Marijuana returned to Oklahoma dispensary after traffic stop

 Oklahoma prosecutors have dropped all charges against two people arrested for marijuana possession during a June traffic stop who contended they were delivering the cannabis for a dispensary.

-The Oklahoman reports that prosecutors on Thursday authorized releasing the marijuana seized from Daniel Richard Arthur and Rebecca J. Davis, plus $5,400 in cash.
-Arthur and Davis, both 40, were arrested June 4 after Logan County sheriff deputies found 21 pounds (9.5 kilograms) of pot and charged with felonies for "unlawful possession of a controlled dangerous substance with intent to distribute."
+Prosecutors on Thursday authorized the release of marijuana seized from Daniel Richard Arthur and Rebecca J. Davis, in addition to $5,400 in cash, The Oklahoman reported.
+Arthur and Davis, both 40, were arrested June 4 after Logan County sheriff deputies found 21 pounds (9.5 kilograms) of pot and charged the pair with felonies for "unlawful possession of a controlled dangerous substance with intent to distribute."

-The criminal case dismissals underscore the uncertainty around Oklahoma's new medical marijuana law.
+The criminal case dismissals underscore the uncertainty around Oklahoma's new medical marijuana law that voters approved in 2018.

+"Part of me wants to tell my guys, 'Hey, if they got dope, just let them go,'" said Sheriff Damon Devereaux.
+"It is frustrating but we're always willing to learn something new.
+It's not our intent to violate anybody's rights."

-Arthur and Davis' attorney says they were delivering marijuana from an Enid dispensary to another in Edmond.
-Their attorney noted the pot, appraised at $55,000, would be returned to the Enid business.
+Tyler Box, Arthur and Davis' defense attorney, said they were delivering marijuana from an Enid dispensary to another in Edmond.
+The pot, appraised at $55,000, would be returned to the Enid business, Box noted.

+"We would certainly graciously accept an apology from the sheriff, but we have something better than that, and that's the satisfaction of knowing we're getting the medicine back in the hands of the people that need it," Box said.

+Earlier this year, Gov. Kevin Stitt signed a medical marijuana measure that expands the framework for the medical cannabis industry.
+It goes into effect in August, without any restrictions, and includes state-level safeguards for patients who own firearms.

 Comments